jkhclimited/gabrary/README.md

 ### Phase 1

 1. Compile data for one set of cards first.
+(Done)
+2. Create the models to put data into it.
 (IPR)
-2. Create template pages based on the data acquired.
+3. Create template pages based on the data acquired.
 (New)
-3. Create the models/routes (New)
+4. Create routing (New)